Deirdre Habermehl, MD, MBA FASAM

 Deirdre Habermehl, MD, MBA FASAM is a Stanford trained board certified Addiction Medicine specialist.
 Dr. Habermehl graduated from New York University Medical School, completed an Internship at Brown University and residency at Stanford University prior to earning her Master of Business Administration from Yale School of Management.
 She served as a Clinical Associate Professor at the University of Wisconsin in Madison doing National Institute of Health-funded research which she presented at international meetings and published in peer-reviewed journals.
 Dr. Habermehl is a Fellow of the American Society of Addiction Medicine and is an Expert Reviewer for the Medical Board of California.

-Erin Madden is a Licensed Clinical Social Worker and Internationally Certified Drug and Alcohol Counselor with 15 years of experience working in the field of addiction treatment.
+Erin Madden is a Licensed Clinical Social Worker and Internationally Certified Drug and Alcohol Counselor with over 15 years of experience working in the field of addiction treatment.
 Erin was the Program Coordinator for Addiction Treatment Services at the Palo Alto Veterans Administration Hospital, a teaching hospital for Stanford University, where among other duties, she managed an Intensive Outpatient Program.
 Erin's passion for helping her clients heal from traumatic injuries and addiction led her to become a Trauma-focused Therapist.
 She has intensive training in Eye Movement Desensitization and Reprocessing, Motivational Interviewing, Dialectical Behavioral Therapy, and Cognitive Behavioral Therapy.
 Earlier in her career, Erin worked in a private practice group, treating clients with mental health and substance use disorders that were from all walks of life: teachers, first responders, corporate employees, families, couples, drug court participants, DUI offenders, and child services cases.
 During that time, she was also the Substance Abuse Prevention Coordinator for Martin County, Florida, where she implemented a county-wide, evidenced-based, Substance Abuse Prevention Program.
 She helped integrate peer leadership programs into four middle schools, she partnered with county recreation and human services departments creating safe and sober community events for families.
 Erin also enjoyed teaching at a college level and supervising new social workers throughout her career.
 Erin genuinely cares about the wellbeing of her clients and demonstrates that through her quality service to others.
 Erin loves yoga and everything about living at the beach in sunny, Southern California.

 Regina Armstrong Harris